DragonSenses/Algorithms/LeetCode/81-search-in-rotated-sorted-array-ii/problem.md

 This problem is similar to **Search in Rotated Sorted Array**, but here, `nums` may contain **duplicate values**.
 Would the presence of duplicates **affect the runtime complexity**?
 **How and why?**

+# Binary Search Approach

+This problem is an extension to **33.
+Search in Rotate Sorted Array**, with the only difference is that this problem allows duplicate elements.

+Recall that afer rotating a sorted array, we get is two sorted arrays appended to each other.

+Let's refer to the first sorted array as `A` and second as `B`.

+Also, we can observe that all the elemnts of the second array `B` will be smaller or equal to the first element `start` of `A`, we can refer to as `A_start`.

+With this observation we can easily tell which of the 2 arrays `A` or `B` does a `target` element lie in by just comparing it with the first element of the array.

+Let's say we are looking for element `target` in array `arr`

+Case 1: If `target > arr[start]`: `target` existsi n the first array `A` Case 2: If `target < arr[start]` : `target` exists in the second array `B` Case 3: If `target == arr[start]` : `target` exists in the first array `A`, but it might also be present in the second array `B`.